 You’ve heard it your whole life, “You have a remarkable voice.”
 Everyone’s told you that you should be in radio.
 Of course, none of them are in the entertainment business, so you probably never really pursued it.

+But how do you get started in voiceover?
+Well, like all things acting, voiceover as a subject can appear elusive at the onset, regardless of your experience level, or lack thereof.
 Maybe you come from a corporate business background, but you have a remarkable capacity for accents and original character voices.
 Or you’ve been in radio and broadcasting for a number of years; or you’re an actor looking to expand your employment opportunities.
 Whatever your specific experience has been to date, getting started in voiceover most often requires the following:

 Copyright © 2019 by Kate McClanaghan, All Rights Reserved.

 This Article Originally Featured In